 Overall, this was a bit of an odd growing season.
 The temperatures were pretty average, being mostly cool with a number of warmer days mixed in.
 The strange thing was the rain.
 We would often go two weeks without a drop of rain, and then there would be a torrential downpour for one day, and then another week or two of no precipitation.
 This meant that I had to water the garden more than in previous years.
 One nice thing about those heavy rainfalls was that our rain barrels were always full.
 This meant that we didn’t have to rely solely on using town water.
 We could use the rainwater intermittently to give the garden an extra boost.
 Let’s face it, rainwater is always better than tap water.

 Needless to say, this strange weather affected the garden quite a bit.
 Things were behind for quite some time – even taking into account a slightly late planting.
 For a while, I did wonder if we would even have much to harvest.
-But as luck would have it, the last month of the season everything seemed to get their second wind and really started to grow and produce.
+But as luck would have it, the last month of the season everything seemed to get its second wind and really started to grow and produce.